-If your application to give evidence was made before 1st October 2018, there is a different version of the factsheet which applies to you.
-If you are unsure about whether or not this factsheet applies to you, your witness support officer will let you know.
+If your application to give evidence was made before 1 October 2018, there is a different version of this factsheet that applies to you.
+If you are unsure about which factsheet applies to you, your witness support officer will let you know.

-An "applicant" is a person who applies to give evidence to the Inquiry about having been abused (as defined in the Inquiry's Terms of Reference) when they were in care as a child.
+An 'applicant' is a person who applies to give evidence to the Inquiry about having been abused (as defined in the Inquiry's Terms of Reference) when they were in care as a child.